yassine/avrodite/README.md

 byte[] avroData = codec.encode(new Model());
 Model decodedModel = codec.decode(avroData);

-//You can get you schema from the codec like so
-Schema schema = codec.getSchema();
+//You can get your schema from the codec like so Schema schema = codec.getSchema();

 ```

 #### Modules description
 The library is modular and was designed with the idea of implementing other serialization
-formats (JSON for example).
-Currently the modules are :
+formats in the future (JSON for example).
+Currently the modules consists of :

 1. `avrodite-api`: This is the general API that projects would depends on for
 serialization/deserialization
-2. `avrodite-codec-avro`: This is an implementation of the public API that provides AVRO support.
+2. `avrodite-codec-avro`: This is an implementation of the public API that provides AVRO
+custom API (access to Schema instances for example).
 3. `avrodite-tools`: This would be mainly a compile-time/build phase dependency that contains the
 necessary logic for introspecting your beans and plain objects API.
 4. `avrodite-tools-avro`: An `avrodite-tools` plugin that generate custom classes for the AVRO binary